department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 **decision review form**
 : A Veteran fills out a decision review "form," not an "application."

+**Defense Department (DOD)**
+: For most cases, use Defense Department (not Department of Defense) on first reference.
+After the first reference, use DOD.
+Capitalize the O. Go to the [DOD brand guide] (https://www.defense.gov/Brand-Guide/) for more information.
+And go to [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 **demolish**
 : Use "knock down" or, when used as a noun in the context of a job of building demolition, "demolition (knocking down old buildings)."

 **dentistry**
 : Use "dental care" instead.

-**Department of Defense (DOD)**
+**Department of Defense**
-: Capitalize the O when using the acronym.
-Go to [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.
+: Go to entry for Defense Department.

 **Department of Veterans Affairs**
 : "Veterans" doesn't take an apostrophe.
 On VA.gov, because we show the complete U.S. Department of Veterans Affairs (VA) logo in the global header, we use VA or use the first-person "we."
 Go to [We, us, you](https://design.va.gov/content-style-guide/we-us-you) for examples.